Standard Life operating profit jumps, annuity sales hit

 Best known as an insurer, Standard Life is moving more into asset management and away from its traditional business.
-It sold its Canadian operations last year for $3.7 billion (£2.4 billion) and also bought Ignis Asset Management for 390 million pounds.
+It sold its Canadian operations last year for $3.7 billion and also bought Ignis Asset Management for 390 million pounds ($602 million).

 Chief Executive David Nish told reporters on a conference call that the deals "transformed the group further towards being a long-term investment savings business".

-Operating profit before tax from continuing operations rose to 604 million pounds, Standard Life said in a statement, ahead of a forecast of 559 million pounds.
+Operating profit before tax from continuing operations rose to 604 million pounds ($931.5 million), Standard Life said in a statement, ahead of a forecast of 559 million pounds.

 It said it would pay a total dividend of 17.03 pence per share, again beating forecasts of 16.89 pence per share.